RoamGuru Roam Guru

 Getting There

 Air: Bristol Airport is 8 miles south.
-The Airport Flyer bus takes 30 minutes to the city centre, costs £8 single.
+The Airport Flyer bus takes 30 minutes to the centre, costs £8 single.

 Getting Around